 Yukawa wasn't an individual who let his physical discomforts slow his thinking down, however.
 Besides, he enjoyed this solitude; no one would tell him off for becoming absorbed in his thoughts, like what frequently happened during university hours.
-He might as well enjoy the little time he had to himself, since he had told Kuribayashi to arrive at the lab as early as possible to set up for a lab session.
+He might as well enjoy the little time he had to himself, he thought, since he had told Kuribayashi to arrive at the lab as early as possible to set up for a lab session.
 'Early' by Yukawa's standards meant well before daybreak.
 None of the students in the room had missed Kuribayashi's horrified expression when he had heard Yukawa's request.
 He'd probably be going to bed at seven o'clock so that he could get enough sleep and still manage to come to the lab by five a.m.

 As night fell, the heat of the room became a bit more bearable.
 For a moment, Yukawa paused and let himself drift off, staring out the window.
 He sighed again, listening to the sound of crickets chirping outside.
-He imagined the insects in the grass, rubbing their wings against each other to create the noise, attracting females… Normally, Yukawa wouldn't be thinking about bugs during the middle of his research.
+He pictured the insects in the grass, rubbing their wings against each other to create the noise, attracting females… Normally, Yukawa wouldn't be thinking about bugs during the middle of his research.
 He wasn't feeling so simulated these days – life was so mundane, even more so than usual.
 The research he was being made to do currently failed to interest him.
 The papers he was to mark were dull and uninspired.
 Yukawa found himself almost wishing for a thought-provoking new case from the police for him to solve.
 But Utsumi Kaoru hadn't called him for several weeks now – it seemed like the police were coping well by themselves.
 Or perhaps there was a lack of crimes in Tokyo all of a sudden… He wouldn't know.
 But Yukawa did need some sort of exercise for his brain sooner or later, and he knew that this university wasn't going to provide it, if the past was any indicator.

 Suddenly, the bleeping of a phone shattered the peaceful silence of the lab.
 Yukawa's brow immediately knitted in annoyance.
-Who sent text messages at this time of day?
+Who sent text messages at this time of night?
 In particular, to Yukawa Manabu, who was known for not answering them?
 He strode to his desk where his mobile sat, picked the thing up and looked at the message.
 Utsumi Kaoru?
 Yukawa frowned, but felt a little thrill inside at the same time.
 A text from Utsumi probably meant a new 'impossible' case.

 He punched in her name in his contacts list, and pressed 'call'.
 She picked up immediately.
 "Hello?"